electrode-io/electrode-explorer/README.md

 To make the server update immediately or force an update, add a url parameter to the POST request, `/api/update/{org}/{repoName}?updateNow=1`.

 This post processing script works well with all electrode components.
 If you have non-electrode components, you can modify your [scripts/post-install-module.sh].
+See our [wiki] page for more details.

 ## Config